 Financial abuse occurs when a dependent patient makes significant financial sacrifices to caregivers because of an inappropriate relationship.

 Psychological abuse may consist of demeaning or threatening behavior on the part of the caregiver or the use of psychological controls over the patient.

 Again, when a patient is dependent on his or her caregivers, failing to provide care can be just as devastating as abuse.
 Neglect can and does kill.

 Schedule Your Free Case Evaluation

-If you suspect your loved one has been harmed by a residential treatment facility, please reach out for help.
-People struggling with substance addition or psychiatric issues are exceptionally vulnerable, and rehab centers know that.
+If you suspect your loved one has been harmed by a residential treatment facility, please reach out to our Long Beach drug rehab center abuse lawyer for help.
+People struggling with substance addiction or psychiatric issues are exceptionally vulnerable, and rehab centers know that.
 Let attorney Travis Siegel fight on your behalf and demand the justice your loved one deserves.

 Call Siegel Law at (562) 645-4145 to discuss your legal options in a free consultation.
 The Long Beach drug rehab center abuse attorney at Siegel Law is dedicated to helping victims rebuild their lives.